arin-goyal/Image-Classifier/README.md

 [Image of a Streamlit web app in action]
 ![Streamlit App Demo](demo.png)

-*(To add your own image here, take a screenshot of your running app, save it as `demo.png` in your project folder, and it will appear here automatically.)*

 ## 🛠️ Technologies Used

 -   **Backend & Model:** TensorFlow, Keras